User Manual

 Shows a frequency analyzer of the output (blue in foreground), input (blue in background) and the differences between these (orange).
 The orange curve can be interpreted as an EQ curve but is looking at the complete tonal change from input to output.
 All different types of gear will change the tonality, not only equalizers, but also compressors and saturators.
 For example, if you add a lot of harmonics, you will see an increase in orange curve in the high mids.

-The frequency analyzer can be customized by right-clicking the curve, and select the following options:
+The frequency analyzer can be customized by selecting the following options:

 Mode: Fast, Slow (default), Hold Average, Hold Peak.
 Sets the update speed of the analyzer.